 Recently, I started at Mozilla Research.
 I am really excited to be a part of a small but great team working hard to solve important ML problems.
 And everything is open-sourced.
 We license things to make open-sourced.
 Oxymoron by first sight isn't it.
 But I like it !!

 Before my presence, our team already released the best known open-sourced STT (Speech to Text) implementation based on Tensorflow.
 The next step is to improve the current Baidu's Deep Speech architecture and also implement a new TTS (Text to Speech) solution that complements the whole conversational AI agent.
 So after these two projects, anyone around the world will be able to create his own Alexa without any commercial attachment.
-Which is the real way to democratize AI, at least I believe it is.
+Which is the real way to democratize AI, at least I believe it is?

-Up until now, I worked on variety of data types and ML problems, except audio.
-Now it is time learn it.
+Up until now, I worked on a variety of data types and ML problems, except audio.
+Now it is time to learn it.
 And the first thing to do is a comprehensive literature review (like a boss).
-Here I like to share the top notch DL architectures dealing with TTS (Text to Speech).
+Here I like to share the top-notch DL architectures dealing with TTS (Text to Speech).
 I also invite you to our Github repository hosting PyTorch implementation of the first version implementation.
 (We switched to PyTorch for obvious reasons).
 It is a work in progress and please feel free to comment and contribute.